U.S. Route 29 in Maryland: MD 27 and MD 29

 US 29 arrived in Maryland in 1934, a year after the initial creation of the Maryland highway numbering scheme.
 US 29 followed a route initially designated as Maryland Route 27 (MD 27), while today's MD 27 was designated as Maryland Route 29 (MD 29).
-The first MD 27 emerged from Washington DC along Colesville Road, then followed US 29's existing route as far as White Oak, where it turned north along MD 650 and followed its alignment as far as Ashton.
+The first MD 27 emerged from Washington, D.C. along Colesville Road, then followed US 29's existing route as far as White Oak, where it turned north along MD 650 and followed its alignment as far as Ashton.
 This route had previously been the Washington, Colesville and Ashton Turnpike.
 At Ashton, MD 27 then turned east along MD 108 and followed its alignment through Clarksville (overlapping MD 32 before 1996) until it reached an intersection with Columbia Road, just to the west of MD 108's current interchange with US 29's current route.
 Then, MD 27 turned north and followed Columbia Road (formerly designated MD 982), becoming Old Columbia Pike (formerly designated as MD 987) after crossing MD 103 and continuing north until reaching Main Street (old US 40) in old Ellicott City, where it ended.

 After US 29's arrival in 1934, MD 27 and MD 29 swapped numbers; today's MD 27 received its current designation and did not physically change, while the original MD 27 was redesignated MD 29, and then immediately promoted to US 29, thus removing a conflict between the U.S. Highway number and the state highway number system, as AASHO prohibits number duplication between state and U.S. highway systems.
 US 29 followed MD 29's route all the way into Ellicott City, where it then turned east and overlapped US 40 through Catonsville all the way into Baltimore, where it ended at US 1 (Monroe Street) in southwestern Baltimore.
 Today, the Baltimore County portion of this route is part of MD 144.